DB8.jpg

 It is always interesting when you’re out in nature and see what appears to be population of a single type of plant, but on closer inspection it’s revealed to be many unrelated species assuming the same appearance, like some bizarre botanical costume party.
 Or when plants are interlaced with one another in such a manner that two or three distinct plants begin to appear as one organism.

-Such ambiguities are generally considered undesirable in the context of a garden, were value is given to design that is ‘legible’.
+Such ambiguities are generally considered undesirable in the context of a garden, where value is given to design that is ‘legible’.
 But they were part of the intent in the planting for Daily Bread, a highly regarded bakery and delicatessen in Auckland.
 Tarn were asked to provide a planting solution for their new courtyard space.
 The central requirement was that the planting was not only to be composed solely of New Zealand native species, but that it communicated something about the sensory character of the country.

 DB12.jpg